axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/new-dashboard-process-widget.rst

       }
    ..

-Beside basic attributes of Dashboard's widget, Process widget has required attribute `displayMode`.
+Besides basic attributes of Dashboard's widget, the process widget has required attribute `displayMode`.
-This attribute is used to define display mode of widget.
+This attribute is used to define the display mode of the widget.

-There are three display mode for Process widget: ``FULL_MODE`` (full mode), ``COMPACT_MODE`` (compact mode), and ``COMBINED_MODE`` (combined mode).
+There are three display modes for the process widget: ``FULL_MODE`` (full mode), ``COMPACT_MODE`` (compact mode), and ``COMBINED_MODE`` (combined mode).

-Each mode have differences in their JSON definition.
-Please read below sections to understand how to deine Process widget in these mode properly.
+Each mode has differences in its JSON definition.
+Refer to the below sections to understand how to define the process widget in these modes properly.

 Compact mode
 ------------